zenOfBass/Rich-Text-Processor/README.md

 3. Run the application.

 ### Usage
 Applying formatting with the buttons must be done by selecting the text first.
-Hotkeys do not require this and will apply the changes from the caret, however, so I prefer to use those.
+Hotkeys do not require this and will apply the changes from the caret, so I prefer to use those.

 Here is a list of all available hotkeys for the application.